False Pregnancies in Livestock: Goats, Sheep, Pigs & Horses

 How It Happens

-Pseudo-pregnancy in pigs isn’t as common, but when it happens, it's often due to a mix of stress, hormonal confusion, or even early embryo loss that tricks the body into thinking pregnancy is still happening.
+Pseudo-pregnancy in pigs isn’t as common, but when it happens, it's often due to a mix of stress, hormonal confusion, or early embryo loss that tricks the body into thinking pregnancy is still happening.

-Why It Happens:
+Why It Happens

 • Embryo Vanishing Act